Taliban take 10th Afghan provincial capital, squeezing Kabul | Law-Order

 Another suicide car bombing targeted the provincial prison, but the government still held it, she said.

-Niazi criticized ongoing airstrikes targeting the area, saying civilians likely had been wounded and killed.
+Niazi criticised ongoing airstrikes targeting the area, saying civilians likely had been wounded and killed.

 “The Taliban used civilian houses to protect themselves, and the government, without paying any attention to civilians, carried out airstrikes,” she said.

-With the Afghan air power limited and in disarray, the US Air Force is believed to be carrying out strikes to support Afghan forces.
-Aviation tracking data suggested US Air Force B-52 bombers, F-15 fighter jets, drones, and other aircraft were involved in the fighting overnight across the country, according to Australia-based security firm The Cavell Group.
+With the Afghan air power limited and in disarray, the US Air Force is believed to be carrying out strikes.
+Aviation tracking data suggested US Air Force B-52 bombers, F-15 fighter jets, drones and other aircraft were involved in the fighting overnight across the country, according to Australia-based security firm The Cavell Group.

 The US Air Force's Central Command, based in Qatar, did not respond to a request for comment Thursday.

-Ross Wilson, the charge d'affaires at the US Embassy in Kabul, criticized the Taliban in a tweet Thursday.
+Ross Wilson, the charge d'affaires at the US Embassy in Kabul, criticised the Taliban in a tweet Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)